wzdlc1996/HugoSource/content/Artic/physics/timeReversal/index.md

 ## General Discussion for Time Reversal

 The **symmetry** in physics, which can be used to describe a theory or a system, usually means it is invariant under a group of specific operations.
 Just like many other symmetries like spatial translation and permutation between identical particles, time reversal defines an operation on the theory, which is obviously dependent of the contents and mathematical form of the theory itself.
-This fact makes it difficult to find a general frame work for time reversal without the detail of physics theory.
+This fact makes it difficult to find a general frame work for time reversal without the detail of physical theory.
 In this section, we will show a framework and the language for how to define a operation for a theory and what it means by saying the symmetry of a system.
-They would be based on some essential requirements of a physics theory.
+They would be based on some essential requirements of a physical theory.
 But note it could be too general to be useful.
 In the following sections, the detailed definition of time reversal would be given for commonly accepted theories like classical mechanics, quantum mechanics and field theory.

-In general, a physics theory covers the "complete" description of the physical system.
+In general, a physical theory covers the "complete" description of the physical system.
 It (here we call it state noted as $s$) could be a point on a symplectic manifold (classical mechanics) or a complex vector in a Hilbert space (quantum theory).
 A dynamical equation (or equation of motion(EOM)) is usually required.
 EOM is usually local, i.e., the derivative with respect to time of $s(t)$ is the function of current state.
 Mathematically, we assume EOM has the form of

 $$\frac {\td} {\td t} s(t) = D(s(t)).$$